Chris-Wave/Selkie_Foundation_Modelling/README.md

 The source codes and their respective documentation can be found in the two seperate folders: Gravity Based Foundation and Suction Caisson.

+## Requirements

+The algorithm makes use of Python 3.9 only.

+The libraries used and their respective versions used are as follows:

+- Pandas - v1.3.5
+- Numpy - v1.22.0